 The main objective for Bouygues Energies & Services at the Evergreen site, is to remotely recover heating and cooling equipment data, in a non-intrusive way, delivered in an easily workable format.

-After a visit to the site with the Evergreen manager and a Bouygues Energies & Services supervisor, the Box was installed in December 2018 by the Wattsense team.
+After a visit to the site with the Evergreen manager and a Bouygues Energies & Services supervisor, the Box of the Wattsense Solution was installed in December 2018 by the Wattsense team.
 The Box, located in a technical cabinet on the ground floor, connects to a router from the BMS network.
 An antenna was installed to improve the weak GSM signal in the building.

 The Wattsense team connected to the box on site, scanned the BACnet network and listed all the equipment communicating using this protocol.
 Fifteen materials were identified, mainly cold or heat production units and electricity meters.
 This first phase was finished in the morning.